Call for Abstracts 2020

 • All presentations will be published in the yearly compendium to support further research in our industry (signed contributor agreement necessary)

-• IMPORTANT: by submitting a proposal, the presenter is consenting to the content of the presentation to be live streamed and/or recorded and published.
+• IMPORTANT: by submitting a chapter/article, the author is consenting for the article to be included and published in the yearly compendium.

 Description of the two different presentation types are listed below.
 You will need to choose the ONE that best fits your presentation and list it under the title.